r15i/obsidian-vault/Project Management/Activities.md

 ## Activities
-Loosely defined as a chunk of work

-an atomic chenge of the world
+Loosely defined as a chunk of work an atomic change of the world
 ## Sequence of activities
 A project comprises a number of activities that must be completed in some specified order or sequence
 ## Unique activities